benijake/Distance-Between-Azure-Regions/README.md

 }
 ```

-Finally, we output the object array to the console as a nicely formated table
+Finally, we output the object array to the console as a nicely formatted table
 ``` PowerShell
 # Sort the results and format the output
 $rows | Sort-Object -Property regionCategory, distanceApart -Descending |